tsotne95/OverlayVirtualRing/readme.md

 **CHAKHVADZE Tsotne**

-Depending shortest path between nodes I create virtual ring layer.
+Considering shortest path between nodes, I create virtual ring layer.
 To determine shortest path between all pairs, I used ***Floyd-Warshall*** algorithm.
 And I consider actual distances between the nodes (not only node adjacency).

 For to run application, you need:
 * JDK